nikitavoloboev/data/docs/operating-systems/containers/docker.md

 - [Docker and Hacktoberfest 2022](https://github.com/docker/hacktoberfest-2022)
 - [Layerfiles](https://github.com/webappio/layerfiles) - Single binary that lets you build microvms using a syntax that looks like a Dockerfile. ([Web](https://layerfile.com/))
 - [Introducing the Docker+Wasm Technical Preview (2022)](https://www.docker.com/blog/docker-wasm-technical-preview/)
+- [docker-host](https://github.com/qoomon/docker-host) - Docker sidecar container to forward all traffic to local docker host or any other host.